icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 ##### Community list of data standards, APIs, apps, tools, datasets, and research around open source technology of public transit.

+Open technology provides an opportunity for various stakeholders to collaborate efforts to improve public transit.

+Elements of open technology include:
+- Open standards
+- Open data
+- Open source software (both as consumer-facing apps like OpenTripPlanner and developer tools like the GTFS Validator)

+This list is focused around the open technology ecosystem for public transportation.
+Included technologies may be open source themselves and/or rely on open standards and/or open data.

 Have something to add or change?
 Open a [pull request](https://github.com/MobilityData/awesome-transit/pulls) or [issue](https://github.com/MobilityData/awesome-transit/issues) at [MobilityData/awesome-transit](https://github.com/MobilityData/awesome-transit).

 ------------------------------